Chertsey: Chertsey High School

 Chertsey High School is a non-faith school which welcomes children from different faiths and non-faith backgrounds, whilst maintaining strong Christian principles; the school ethos is Knowledge, Determination and Love.
 It opened in 2017 using the buildings that remained from the original Meads School, built in 1965.
 During a two-year occupancy, a new school building was developed alongside, opposite Clay Corner on the Chertsey Road.
 In 2019, the new school building opened its doors to 450 students, and has the capacity for 900 students over the coming years.
 The school has developed state-of-the-art facilities, including a 3G sports pitch, which it shares with its neighbours, Abbey Rangers Football Club.

 Salesian School

 The Salesian School is a state-funded, voluntary-aided Catholic comprehensive school with endowments for 1,200 pupils, located in Chertsey since the 1920s.

+Governance

+Chertsey is located in the Borough of Runnymede and Weybridge.

+It was represented in Parliament by former Conservative MP Philip Hammond from 1997 until his resignation in 2019.
+It is currently represented by Conservative MP Ben Spencer.

+The town is divided into two wards for the purpose of Borough Council elections – Riverside (Cllr Derek Cotty, Cllr Stephen Dennett, Cllr Shannon Saise-Marshall) and West (Cllr Dolsie Clarke, Cllr Mark Nuti, Cllr Myles Willingale).
+The town is represented on Surrey County Council by Cllr Mark Nuti.